latchbio/latch/docs/source/basics/writing_dockerfiles.md

 Writing Dockerfiles
 ===

-Dockerfiles allow you to define computing environment that your task will execute in.
+Dockerfiles allow you to define the computing environment that your task will execute in.

-To write a Dockerfile, you simply write commands that you want executed or specify files that you want available before your task is run.
-A Dockerfile defines your task's "image" (the recipe for its virutal computing environment) which will become a container that it will execute within at runtime.
+To write a Dockerfile, you simply write the commands that you want executed and specify the files that you want available before your task is run.
+A Dockerfile defines your task's "image" (the recipe for its virtual computing environment) which will become a container that it will execute within at runtime.

 Here is an example of a Dockerfile used earlier: